clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

-   more than               in excess of if                      in the event of before                  prior to if you want             should you wish use                     utilize example                 instance
+   more than               in excess of if                      in the event of before                  prior to if you want             should one wish use                     utilize example                 instance
   ===================     ===================